JanieLiu642/fiverr/README.md

 1. Sign in Github and get control of this project holder.

-2. Download data.csv and key in content from GPT into respective columns.
+2. Download data.csv into your local folder and key in the content from GPT into respective columns.

+3. Go to https://www.convertcsv.com/csv-to-json.htm to upload the data.csv and convert it into data.json.

-3. Go a CSV to JSON converter.
-Delete data.json from the folder and upload the new converted JSON file.
+4. Delete the old data.json from this project folder and upload the new data.json file by clicking Add file.

-4. Go to Settings from the menu and preview the webPage.
+5. Wait for 5 minutes and open https://janieliu642.github.io/fiverr.
 Ctrl + P to print the page into pdf.